 Saturdays are my bread baking days.
 Whenever I’m cleaning, or doing laundry, or another chore I don’t enjoy, it’s nice to simultaneously have the wonderful yeasty smell of rising and baking bread in the kitchen.
 It cheers me up.

-.
+I also love to try new bread recipes.
+This is a french bread recipe I found on tasty kitchen.
 I originally planned to try King Arthur Flour’s french bread recipe, but this one just seemed so much simpler that it won out.

 Mike hasn’t told me his rating yet, but judging by the amount of bread he’s eaten over the past week, I’m pretty sure he liked it.

-This bread is super simple to make and has a relatively short rising time, making it the perfect recipe for a busy weekend.
+This French bread recipe is super simple to make and has a relatively short rising time, making it the perfect recipe for a busy weekend.
 I’ve used it for paninis, to serve with soup, and just to eat for lunch.
 It’s always a big hit in our family – you can’t go wrong with homemade bread!

 If you’re new to bread-baking, this would be a good recipe to start with!
 Just make sure to add just enough flour so that the dough is no longer sticky.
 As long as you do that and follow the instructions, you’ll be fine!
 Enjoy!

-*note on 1/16/10: I’ve updated the pictures on this post, and I had to write an update to say that I make this bread a lot.
+*note on 1/16/10: I’ve updated the pictures on this post, and I had to write an update to say that I make this French bread recipe a lot.
 At least once a month.
 This has quickly become my go-to bread recipe because it’s so easy and so good.
 If you’re looking for a bread recipe with minimal mess, and that consistently turns out well, try this one.
 I definitely recommend it.

 - 2-¼ cups Warm Water

 - 2 Tablespoons Sugar

 - 4-½ teaspoons Yeast

 - 1 Tablespoon Salt

-2 Tablespoons Vegetable Oil
+- 2 Tablespoons Vegetable Oil